cdrage/blog/_notes/motorcycles.md

 6. Polish: Run 3-4 passes over whole part with polishing compound + microfiber cloth (apply compound to surface, spread using cloth)
 7. Wax!

+# Ken Hell's Podcast:

+# 16 How to Find Your Limits:
+- For brakes:

 # Track tips

-## Track tips for 2019!
+## Cornering
+- Coasting is the worst possible way to negotiate a corner.
 - Biggest tip: look ahead, do NOT target fixate, focus on where you are going and go towards it.
-- It's honestly best to brake hard, let go of the brakes and let the bike run.
-Utilize closed-throttle-turning to the max...
-- keeping checking front tire, make sure you actually HAVE chicken strips all around... chicken strips on front = good, rear = not so much
+- make corners as SHORT as possible. drive in fast, turn hard, roll on the throttle hard.

+## General tips
+- Further you look ahead, the slower everything will feel.
 - the smoother you are, the faster you're going to go, seriously.  be very very very smooth.
 - be comfortable on the bike, let it do the work for you, follow these tips to keep yourself in shape: https://www.reddit.com/r/Trackdays/comments/b7dctk/getting_tired_at_trackdays/
 - be super loose and relaxed! seriouslyyyy
 - upper half up, legs open (butt off to one side), outer leg gripping tank: https://www.youtube.com/watch?v=UgguClO3cT0
-- Brake HARDER!
-So look at: https://www.youtube.com/watch?v=eSajbqGjwCk I should be getting that "wriggling" feeling on EACH corner.... that's the gauge of the limits of braking.
 - be smooth as fuck.
-- make corners as SHORT as possible. drive in fast, turn hard, roll on the throttle hard.
 - look THROUGH the corner... #1.
 - balls to the tank: https://www.youtube.com/watch?v=l04TUNLO3Pg much more comfortable than having your ass all the way back. more control and more feel.
 Have good body position BEFORE the turn in because moving around while committing to the turn = unsafe...
 - be comfortable with your body position. pivot your hips from the front of the bike.